Department Chair

 Faculty & Staff

-Jenny Cox is a Lecturer in the Mathematics, Statistics, and Actuarial Science Department at Butler University.
-She has a passion for teaching students mathematics, working as a mathematics teacher at both the high school and collegiate levels for 17years.
+Jenny Cox is a Lecturer in the Mathematical Sciences Department at Butler University.
+She has a passion for teaching students mathematics, working as a mathematics teacher at both the high school and collegiate levels for 19 years.
 Prior to joining the Butler faculty, Jenny was a mathematics teacher at Herron High School and then University High School.
 She has also worked in both the Mathematics and Mathematics Education departments at Indiana University.

-Jenny received her Bachelor of Arts in Mathematics from the University of Southern Indiana in2005, her Masters of Arts in Mathematics from Indiana University in 2007, and Doctorate in Curriculum and Instruction – Mathematics Education at Indiana University in 2022.
-Her current research is focused on reducing mathematics anxiety.
+Jenny received her Bachelor of Arts in Mathematics from the University of Southern Indiana in 2005, her Masters of Arts in Mathematics from Indiana University in 2007, and Doctorate in Curriculum and Instruction – Mathematics Education at Indiana University in 2022.
+Her current research is focused on reducing mathematics anxiety and inclusive inquiry practices.
 Her research interests also include equitable practices surrounding high-stakes assessments and supporting girls in STEM.

 Jenny lives in Franklin with her husband Ryan and three children.
 When she is not teaching mathematics, she enjoys running, reading at all hours, and cheering on her children in their various sporting events.